 Detoxing from the benzodiazepine (benzo) Xanax (alprazolam) is known to have risks that are not as common with other benzos.
-Acute Xanax withdrawal can result in seizures.
+Xanax withdrawal symptoms can result in serious physical health conditions.
 Because of the severity of risks associated with Xanax, detox is recommended for those who have a substance use disorder with Xanax.
 It’s further recommended that those with Xanax addiction undergo medically-assisted detox under the care of trained medical professionals.

 5 Things to Know Before Detoxing From Xanax